 Throughout the years, many different fitness and diet routines have grown in popularity: ketogenic (keto), intermittent fasting, South Beach, Atkins, “Raw” (raw food), the Zone, Mediterranean, Whole 30.
-There are as many diets as there are people, so how’s a person to choose?
+There are as many diets as there are people, and some are dangerous, misinformed, or stupid.
+How’s a person to choose?

-Rather than be paralyzed by the sheer number of choices available, try this trick: pick one and do it.
+Rather than be paralyzed by the sheer number of choices available, try this trick: pick one, research a little about it, then do it.
 If it doesn’t work after a few months, then stop and try something else.

 Winston Churchill once said: “Success consists of going from failure to failure without loss of enthusiasm.”
 Try a diet and fail, then try a new one.
-Eventually, you will find something that works for you.
+Eventually, you will find something that works for you and your body type.
+Everybody’s body is different, so some diets will work better for you than others.

 Like it or not, most of the diets I listed are fads.
 They boom into sudden popularity and fall out of favor with the majority of casual participants looking for fast results.
 Oddly enough, some of the diets listed above were not even developed to be ‘weight loss’ diets in the first place!

 For example, the keto diet was originally developed in the 1920’s in order to help children with epilesy control their seizures.
 Today, we are using it as a popular method for adults to lose weight because it emulates the effects of fasting (without requiring fasting).
-Weight loss was not its original intent, although it may be effective for both uses.
+Weight loss was not its original intent although it has been shown to be effective at it.

 The point here is that if you start to feel a little “off” when you begin a new diet or exercise routine, stop and do some research as to why you are feeling that way.
 Some side effects are expected with fad diets, but everybody’s body is different.
 “Popular” does not equate to either “good for you” or “will give you results”.